 The Company's tax filings are subject to audit by tax authorities in jurisdictions where it conducts business.
 These audits may result in assessments of additional taxes that are subsequently resolved with the authorities or potentially through the courts.
 Management believes the Company has adequately provided for any ultimate amounts that are likely to result from these audits; however, final assessments, if any, could be different than the amounts recorded in the consolidated financial statements.

 Coca-Cola Bottling Co.
-Consolidated
+Consolidated Notes to Consolidated Financial Statements (Unaudited)

 15. Income Taxes